-This model is 6.5 years old, weighs 54 lbs, and is 48 inches tall.
+This model is 6.5 years old, weighs 54 pounds, and is 48 inches tall.
 She’s fairly new to booster riding but has been able to buckle herself into the Viaggio without issue.
 The belt fit is great — the lap portion of the vehicle seat belt lays across the tops of her thighs and the shoulder portion lays right across the middle of her collarbone.

 8 Years Old

-Kids need a booster seat until they are 10-12 years old, and the 120 lb weight limit of the Peg Perego Viaggio HBB should easily get them there.
-Our Huggable Images doll, Tommy, is 8 years old, 80 pounds and 4 feet 9 inches tall.
+Kids need a booster seat until they are 10-12 years old, and the 120 pound weight limit of the Peg Perego Viaggio HBB should easily get them there.
+Our Huggable Images doll, is 8 years old, 80 pounds and 4 feet 9 inches tall.
 He fits in high back mode on the very tallest setting.